raviichunduru/FanCode_Assignment/README.md

 1. [**JDK 11**](https://www.oracle.com/java/technologies/javase/jdk11-archive-downloads.html) - as language of choice
    for writing this test framework.
 2. [**Maven 3.8.6+**](https://maven.apache.org/) - for project dependency management and running tests.
+3. [**Pre-Commit**](https://pre-commit.com/) - to have code automatically and uniformly formatted (JAVA, JSON, XML, YAML).
+   - To install pre-commit Do below steps (as a one time activity).
+   - Short version
+      - Open terminal
+      - Install [pre-commit](https://pre-commit.com/) (a hooks config manager).
+         - If on mac, install using: `brew install pre-commit`
+         - If on windows, install using pip (python config manager).
+            - Install python and pip first if not intalled already.
+            - Then run `pip install pre-commit`
+      - Check pre-commit version by running: `pre-commit --version`
+      - cd to your project repository.
+      - Run `pre-commit install`
+      - That's it!
+From now on if you try to push any unformatted code to GitHub, pre-commit hook will both format the code and show the changed file for you to stage and commit.

 ## 🚀 Objective of This Project